-I’m 21 years old and currently living in Charleston, South Carolina.
+I’m 22 years old and currently living in Atlanta, Georgia.
 I spend most of my time reading and writing about education, personal development, philosophy, sociology, theology and comparative religions, classical music, and linguistics (especially phonetics).
 I also like programming, drawing both digitally and with pencil and charcoal, taking photos, learning languages, and drinking tea.

 But that’s all what I am and what I do.